mikeloomisgg/cppack/README.md

 ### Roadmap
-- Error handling
-  - Currently, the unpacker isn't checking bounds as it deserializes data.
-Corrupted data would cause undefined behavior, so that will be fixed soon.
 - Support for extension types
   - The msgpack spec allows for additional types to be enumerated as Extensions.
 If reasonable use cases come about for this feature then it may be added.
 - Name/value pairs